-A home-purchase loan is any part of a loan to an employee that the employee used to get or repay another loan to purchase a residence.
+A home-purchase loan is any part of a loan to an employee that the employee used to get or repay another loan to buy a residence.
 The residence has to be for that employee or a person related to that employee.
 This also applies to a shareholder or a person related to a shareholder.

-To calculate the benefit for a home-purchase loan, see "Loans received because of employment" on page 17.
+To calculate the benefit for a home-purchase loan, see "Loans received because of employment," on page 19.